BYRIO/krita-webdoc-zh/user_manual/drawing_tablets.rst

 --------------------------------

 So you have bought a tablet, a real drawing tablet.
-And you wanna get it to work with Krita! so you plug in the USB cable, start up Krita and... it doesn’t work!
+And you wanna get it to work with Krita!
+So you plug in the USB cable, start up Krita and...
+It doesn’t work!
 Or well, you can make strokes, but that pressure sensitivity you heard so much about doesn’t seem to work.

 This is because you need to install a program called a ‘driver’.
 Usually